Everyone that goes to Thailand, falls in love with Thailand.

 You can very easily walk the beach and only run into locals.

 It also has some amazing sunrises and there are great local restaurants all along the beach to try.

 It’s hard to believe that this beach is not packed with tourists.

-Khanom is one of the best hidden gems in Thailand mainly due to its beautiful white sand beaches, crystal clear water, and the fact that there is almost no one in site.
+Khanom is one of the best-hidden gems in Thailand mainly due to its beautiful white sand beaches, crystal clear water, and the fact that there is almost no one in sight.

-Pai the sleepy backpacker town located just a few hours drive from the popular city of Chiang Mai.
+Pai is a sleepy backpacker town located just a few hours drive from the popular city of Chiang Mai.
 It is a small mountain town with loads of hikes and trails to see and do while you are there.